WebOfWorlds/WoWAPI/README.md

 # Hello, Web of Worlds!

-Building an open, adaptive, and interconnected metaverse using modern web standards and features 🚀
+Building an open, interconnected and decentralized metaverse using modern web standards and features 🚀

 # Foundation